Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 ![Request Driven - Token Queue Offline (Optimistic Update) Diagram](./request-driven_token-queue_optimistic-update_offline.png)

-[[

-1. Passing result context to resolution of dependent tokens
-2. Rollbacks are terrible for UX

-]]

 Users are able to perform actions and the UI updates immediately.
 The user could potentially perform a lengthy series of interdependent actions while they're offline.
 This is great for the user - unless a rollback becomes necessary.

 Rollbacks make for a terrible UX because they are very jarring and confusing to users.
 It's hard to implement them elegantly in a way that makes sense.
 There's no easy way to tell a user "it worked!" only to later change your mind and tell them "...actually nevermind, it didn't _really_ work."